BERNIE BANTON FOUNDATION

 - The Bernie Banton Foundation was a registered charity with the Australian Government regulative authority, the Australian Charities and Not for Profits Commission (ACNC).
-All Australian registered charities are required to submit an annual information statement, which must include financial information.
 The Foundation was audited annually by an applicably registered auditor.

 - Awareness programmes, other than its’ ongoing online presence and telephone support, were only undertaken when finances became available to allow these programmes to be run on a fully funded basis, time permitting.

 - Other than day to day operating accounts (phone, internet, etc.), the Foundation had zero ongoing liabilities, or lines of credit.
 It could rightly be said the Foundation ran a budget within its means, without any current, ongoing, or future debt liability.

 - The Foundation had approval to fundraise in ACT, NSW, Queensland, SA, Tasmania and Victoria.

 - The Foundation relied on donations and fundraising from individuals and the wider community; corporate sponsorship and a small NSW Government grant to be able to provide its vital support and awareness services.

 - The Foundation never charged, or placed expectation of donations being made for any of its’ services (however, gratefully accepted donations from those who appreciated the support or services the Foundation offered), neither did it have have any ‘pay by referral’ or ‘quota’ type relationship with any legal firms, medical specialists, individuals; corporate, union, or government bodies.
 It did however, have relationships with, and recommended people and organisations it believed were specialists at what they did, were holistic and importantly, ethical!